davewalker60/pmdup/pages/content/about-camp.md

 toc: false
 ---

+<span style="color:red">*A big thank you to Sky for capturing the essence of camp on this page! :-) Anyone else have suggestions for improvement?*</span>

 Unlike the typical DUP/Sufi camps that happen at a contained retreat venue with on-site lodging and meals, the Puerto Morelos camp is integrated into the town with:

 * Most meals taking place in small groups in restaurants